PseudoDevs/IamGhost/FATAL14.md

-Last updated: 2024-04-02 19:56:27
+Last updated: 2024-04-02 19:57:00
-Random Quote: Be slow in choosing a friend, slower in changing. - Benjamin Franklin
+Random Quote: It is the neglect of timely repair that makes rebuilding necessary. - Richard Whately